malagonandres/madsite/README.md

 ```

+## Add Universal SSR to the app ##
-* We are going to follow the steps presented in [angularfire](https://github.com/angular/angularfire) with some updates
+We are going to follow the steps presented in [angularfire](https://github.com/angular/angularfire) with some updates

 ```